 Money is the lifeblood of the economy, and telecommunications is its nervous system.
-Complex infrastructure and huge volumes of confidential data increase the risks of telecom providers.
-However, not only ISPs are susceptible to telecom attacks, but also any enterprises using digital telephony, starting from an office mini-PBX.
+Complex infrastructure and huge volumes of confidential data increase the risks for telecom providers.
+However, not only ISPs are susceptible to telecom attacks, but also any enterprises using digital telephone services, starting from an office mini-PBX.

 It was the telephone systems that the world’s first hackers hacked into.
 It would seem that the telecom industry should have had time to defend itself.
 However, due to the increasing complexity of telecommunication technologies, more and more new vulnerabilities appear in them.

 According to PwC Global State of Information Security, IT security incidents in the telecommunications sector have grown by 45% over the last year.
 Communication providers are facing a difficult task, they now need to learn how to resist various cyber threats: